mage-ai/mage-ai/docs/contributing/README.md

 Look at your terminal and find a corresponding URL with a token in the URL parameter;
 e.g. `http://127.0.0.1:8888/lab?token=`.

+#### Example notebook

+Open the `example.ipynb` notebook for an interactive Python environment and connect your data to the app.

 ### Front-end UI

 #### Install Homebrew (if you haven't already)